WWE News: New ‘Royal Rumble’ Winner And ‘WrestleMania 33’ Main Event Potentially Being Considered

 An example of this is the match that was scheduled to occur last year between The Undertaker and John Cena.
 While the contest was just about set in stone, Cena suffered an injury that did not allow him to compete at the event in a full match.

 As a result, WWE threw in Shane McMahon to replace Cena, and the two competed inside Hell in a Cell for Shane’s ability to own WWE Raw.
-The storyline was rather rushed, and while Shane lost the match, he ended up running Raw for weeks after the bout anyway, and is currently the Commissioner of SmackDown Live.
+The storyline was rather rushed, and while Shane lost the match, he ended up running Raw for weeks after the bout anyway and is currently the commissioner of SmackDown Live.

 Another example is the return of Batista.
-After a four-year absence, Batista returned as a babyface in 2014, but was poorly received after he won the Royal Rumble weeks later.
+After a four-year absence, Batista returned as a babyface in 2014 but was poorly received after he won the Royal Rumble weeks later.
 At the time, Randy Orton was WWE World Heavyweight Champion, and a match between him and Batista was set for WrestleMania.
-However, the fans were quick to show their disinterest of this main event, and forced WWE to change plans in order to insert Daniel Bryan in the mix.
+However, the fans were quick to show their disinterest of this main event and forced WWE to change plans in order to insert Daniel Bryan in the mix.

 As a result, Bryan became champion, and WrestleMania XXX was christened by Jerry Lawler to be in the history books as “Yes-lemania.”